ashvardanian/SimSIMD/README.md

 </code></pre>
 </div>

-Not every combination of Datatype × Operation × Backend is implemented — only the ones that unlock interesting new opportunities.
+Not every combination is implemented — only the ones that unlock interesting new opportunities.
-The `icelake` capability level doesn't get a `dot_bf16` variant, for example, and falls through to `dot_bf16_skylake`.
+The `icelake` level doesn't get a `dot_bf16` variant, for example, and falls through to `dot_bf16_skylake`.
-Every operation has a `serial` fallback, but even the 6-bit or 8-bit floats supported by zero CPUs today won't be evaluated sequentially — they use lookup tables and bit-twiddling hacks tuned per backend.
+Every operation has a `serial` fallback, but even types no CPU supports today get optimized via lookup tables and bit-twiddling hacks rather than scalar loops.

-The library makes many opinionated (and documented) design decisions around saturation, rounding, and numerical stability.
-Because of that, NumKong's `f32` and `f64` GEMM-like kernels can be 5x slower than the go-to BLAS, but 50x more numerically accurate — as the [benchmarks above](#latency-throughput--numerical-stability-together-in-a-tiny-package) show.
-It also respects hardware popularity — on Arm, `f16` is the most common path for mini-floats; on x86, `bf16` is more widely available.
-In most SDKs, you ship a single binary — the best kernel for each ISA variant is selected at runtime.
-In C and C++, all kernels can be accessed directly and inlined — avoiding every layer of indirection.

 ## Design Decisions